pa11y/pa11y-webservice/README.md

 ### Configuration using environment variables

-To configure a port for the service, say, `8080`, the relevant environment variable is `PORT`:
+Supply each option to the service's environment.
+For example, to supply a port inline at the time of execution, the relevant environment variable would be `PORT`:

 ```sh
 PORT=8080 npm start